amcginlay/eks-demos/doc/12-nodeport-services/README.md

 kubectl -n ${EKS_APP_NAME} exec -it jumpbox -- /bin/bash -c "while true; do curl ${worker_nodes[0]}:${node_port}; done"
 ```

-Observe the ec2IP and localhostIP changing with each of the invocations ... these requests were sent to just one of the worker nodes, yet serviced by both of them?
-That's netfilter/iptables at work.
-When pods belonging to services are started/stopped, the k8s node-proxy agent on each worker node modifies its routes, creating a kernel-level load balancer per service

 [Return To Main Menu](/README.md)